York Minster: Organists

 The organists of York Minster have had several official titles, the job description roughly equates to that of Organist and Master of the Choristers.
 The current Organist and Director of Music of the Minster is Robert Sharpe.
-There is also an assistant director of Music, Ben Morris.
+There is also an assistant director of Music, Ben Morris, and an assistant organist, Adam Wilson.

-Among the notable organists of York Minster are four members of the Camidge family, who served as the cathedral's organists for over 100 years, and a number of composers including John Naylor (1883–1897), T. Tertius Noble (1898–1913), Edward Bairstow (1913–1946), Francis Jackson (1946–1982) and Philip Moore (1983–2008).
+Among the notable organists of York Minster are four members of the Camidge family, who served as the cathedral's organists for over 100 years, and a number of composers including Dr Monk (1859–) John Naylor (1883–1897), T. Tertius Noble (1898–1913), Edward Bairstow (1913–1946), Francis Jackson (1946–1982) and Philip Moore (1983–2008).